upcrob/fsq/README.md

 	fsq "name in '/opt', '/media' where size > 5m"

 Locations may also be excluded.
-In the following example, all locations under the current directory except for `.git` will be searched for files containing the string, "implements MyClass":
+In the following example, all locations under the current directory except for `.git` will be searched for files containing the string, "implements MyInterface":

-	fsq "path not in '.git' where content contains 'implements MyClass'"
+	fsq "path not in '.git' where content contains 'implements MyInterface'"

 The attribute list specifies which attributes are printed to standard out by `fsq`.
 In the above case, this is just the filename ('name').
 The following example will print both the path to the file and the size (in bytes):